 Wood Fired Hot Tub Comparison Guide

 The primitive nature of wood burning hot tubs is in fact what makes them so special.
 In a world where the noise of new iphones, software updates, apps and plugins, cookies and data collection, the latest tech has become exhausting.
 City slickers and country folk alike feel utterly refreshed by the simplicity of getting back to basics.
-It really is as simple as filling the cedar hot tub with water, lighting a fire, and hopping in to enjoy the fruits of your labor once the water reaches 102 degrees.
+It really is as simple as filling the cedar hot tub with water, lighting a fire in the wood stove, and hopping in to enjoy the fruits of your labor once the water reaches 102 degrees.

 This is so important.
 Many wood-burning hot tubs are made only of cedar or some other kind of wood.
 Without a liner, the constant swelling of the wood will eventually lead to a number of issues.
 Among them, algae growth, leaks, and rot.
 Not just that, but they are next to impossible to clean and remove bacteria from, they don't retain heat as well, costing you more in wood and requiring more effort to maintain hot-tubbing temperature, and they are time-consuming to assemble.
 Many handymen and women report it took them over 9 hours just to get the hot tub set up, let alone ready to soak in.
 Because there's no liner, the temperature doesn't hold as well (they'll drop atleast 15 degrees over night compared to wood fired hot tubs with liners) because there's no room for additional insulation.
 And even the most well-cared for wooden hot tub will leak without a liner.
 When you're conserving water at the cabin, you don't have any to waste.

 Wood-fired hot tubs that include a liner are more durable, easy to clean and maintain, and are very unlikely to leak.
 They also by nature arrive pre-assembled.
 The drum is just one piece, and the wooden slats surround it are a piece of cake to put into place under the steel bands.
 The liner also ensures better and longer-lasting heat retention, allowing you to save wood and spend less time tending to your firebox.